kontainapp/guide-examples/install/readme.md

 # check if Kontain monitor can run the unikernel
 $ /opt/kontain/bin/km /opt/kontain/tests/hello_test.km

-# check with docker can run with kontain as runtime
+# check if docker can run with kontain as runtime
 $ docker run --runtime=krun kontainguide/hello-kontain
 ```